danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 of images into a 3d model
 """

-function images2LARModel(nx, ny, nz, bestImage, inputDirectory, outputDirectory)
+function images2LARModel(nx, ny, nz, bestImage, inputDirectory, outputDirectory, parallelMerge)
   """
   Convert a stack of images into a 3d model
   """